-- (1) The Office of Undergraduate Studies, College of Graduate Studies, Registrar's Office, and the Office of Student Rights and Responsibilities will review this regulation periodically. - (2) UCF is committed to a policy of honesty in academic affairs.
+(1) The Office of Undergraduate Studies, College of Graduate Studies, Registrar's Office, and the Office of Student Rights and Responsibilities will review this regulation periodically.

+(2) UCF is committed to a policy of honesty in academic affairs.
 Conduct that comprises a breach of this policy may result in academic action and/or disciplinary action.
-Academic action affects student assignments, examinations or grades.
-Disciplinary action could affect student enrollment status. - (3) Academic misconduct includes but is not limited to cheating, plagiarism, assisting another in cheating or plagiarism, and commercial use of academic materials.
-Violations of academic misconduct at the undergraduate and graduate level are listed and defined in the Rules of Conduct (UCF-5.008) - (4) Alleged violations of the UCF Rules of Conduct (Academic Misconduct) shall be reported in writing to the Director of the Office of Student Conduct (OSC) or designee.
-When an instructor becomes aware of an alleged violation of academic misconduct and before any action is taken, the instructor must document the alleged violation(s) through the Academic Misconduct Report Form (AMR), available at http://osc.sdes.ucf.edu.
-Upon receiving an alleged violation of academic misconduct, the Director of the OSC or designee may review relevant information and consult with relevant parties regarding the incident in question. - (a) The Director of the OSC will refer all information warranting disciplinary action to the OSC.
-The OSC will send notification to the student indicating the nature of the activity in question and what university rules were allegedly violated. - (b) Upon receipt of an AMR form the OSC has six months to charge a student with a violation of academic misconduct.
-The OSC may exercise discretion when applying the time provision to account for circumstances that warrant a waiver of the six month time limit from the date of discovery. - (c) Students charged with alleged violations of academic misconduct will receive notice to attend a required preliminary conference with the OSC to discuss the charges.
-If the student fails to attend the conference, a hold will be placed on the student's record, preventing them from registering for future classes until the matter is resolved.
-Students who leave the university or withdraw from a class before a disciplinary matter is resolved may be prohibited from future enrollment until the matter is resolved.
-The student will receive information regarding the student conduct review process, including the student's rights during the process, an opportunity to inspect and/or review the information known at the time charges are prepared, and notice of how to contact the impartial advisor.
-At the conclusion of the meeting, the OSC will recommend an option for resolution of the academic misconduct charges.
-These options are case dismissal, informal hearing, or academic formal hearing
+Academic action affects student assignments, examinations, or grades.
+Disciplinary action could affect student enrollment status.

+(3) Academic misconduct includes but is not limited to cheating, plagiarism, assisting another in cheating or plagiarism, and commercial use of academic materials.
+Violations of academic misconduct at the undergraduate and graduate level are listed and defined in the Rules of Conduct (UCF-5.008).

+(4) Alleged violations of the UCF Rules of Conduct (Academic Misconduct) shall be reported in writing to the Director of Student Conduct and Academic Integrity (SCAI) or designee.
+When an instructor becomes aware of an alleged violation of academic misconduct, the instructor must document the alleged violation(s) through the Academic Misconduct Report Form (AMR), available at http://scai.sdes.ucf.edu.
+Upon receiving an alleged violation of academic misconduct, the Director of SCAI or designee may review relevant information and consult with relevant parties regarding the incident in question.

+- (a) The Director of SCAI will refer all information warranting disciplinary action to the SCAI.
+SCAI will send notification to the student indicating the nature of the activity in question and what university rules were allegedly violated. - (b) Upon receipt of an AMR form SCAI has six months to charge a student with a violation of academic misconduct.
+SCAI may exercise discretion when applying the time provision to account for circumstances that warrant a waiver of the sixmonth time limit from the date of discovery. - Students charged with alleged violations of academic misconduct will receive (c) notice to attend a required preliminary conference with SCAI to discuss the charges.
+At the preliminary conference, the purpose of this meeting is to provide the student with information regarding the student conduct review process, including the student's rights during the process; an opportunity to inspect and/or review the information known at the time, and notice of how to contact the Student Government Judicial Advisor.
+At the conclusion of the conference, SCAI will recommend an option for resolution of the academic misconduct charges.
+These options are case dismissal, informal resolution conference, or academic formal hearing.
+If the student fails to attend the preliminary conference, a hold may be placed on the student's record, preventing them from registering for future classes until the matter is resolved, and SCAI may move forward with scheduling a formal hearing as a resolution for disciplinary charges.
+Students who leave the university or withdraw from a class before a disciplinary matter is resolved may be prohibited from future enrollment until such time as the matter is resolved.